MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeploymentStatusDetails.md

 ## DESCRIPTION

-The **Get-CMDeploymentStatusDetails** cmdlet gets the status details of a Microsoft System Center Configuration Manager deployment.
+The **Get-CMDeploymentStatusDetails** cmdlet gets the status details of a Configuration Manager deployment.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.